wbcsd/data-exchange-protocol/decisions/log/0032-cross-sectoral-standards.md

 ## Status

 Proposed
-* Feedback originally raised by industry initiatives (CX, TfS) in summer 2023
+* Feedback originally raised by industry initiatives (CX, TfS) in Summer 2023
 * PACT is now working witih industry initiatives to align on the "complete set" of permitted cross sectoral standards
-* Per discussions with TfS and CX, they are aligned to the proposals listed and have a (slight) preference for Proposal 1 (i.e. extensible list and exclusion of "other" option)
+* Per discussions with TfS and CX, initiatives are aligned to the proposal listed and have a (slight) preference for Proposal 1 (i.e. extensible list and exclusion of "other" option)
+* Per discussions with SINE, addition of "other" as an option significantly increases complexity of specification with doubtable value, therefore we are proceeding with proposal of extensible list without the option of "other"
 * Goal is to reach alignment with initiatives on proposal and raise to Tech WG May 15

 ## Context